Skip to main content

 Why can't QuickTime record system audio?

-Apple restricts system audio capture for security.
-Third-party tools like BlackHole can work around this.
-ScreenBuddy supports system audio recording natively.
+Apple restricts system audio capture at the macOS level for security.
+Third-party tools like BlackHole or Loopback can route audio, but they require extra setup.
+Some dedicated screen recorders support system audio natively without workarounds.

 What's the best free screen recorder for Mac?